Kitchen Island Lighting: How to Choose the Right Lights, Height, and Spacing

 Multipurpose islands (used for both cooking and casual meals) do best with layered lighting — a mix of pendant lights and recessed ceiling lights that can be adjusted as needed.

-Not all lights suit every island.
+Not all lighting fixtures suit every island.
+The best kitchen island lighting depends on island size, ceiling height, and how the space is used.
 Here are the three most popular types of lighting for kitchen islands, each with its own advantages.

 Pendant Lights